omarisayed/my-css-exercises-solutions/grid/grid-layout-1/README.md

 # The Holy Grail Layout with Grid

 This is a Holy Grail Layout using Grid.
+I have made it responsive by simply using dynamic units (fr) for my track sizes instead of fixed units (px).

 ## Desired Outcome